ump to: navigation, search

 difficulty reconciling his eclectic compositions.
 He explained: "I'd

-hip-hop song.
-I'd write another and it'd be heavily
+write one song and it'd be a hip-hop song.
+I'd write another and it'd be heavily electronic.

 Another would be like a spiritual, and another would be classic piano